Guide to assessment in the first term

-Kate Bailey, Managing Director at Cambridge CEM shares the story behind the latest assessment development at CEM.
+Kate Bailey, Managing Director at Insight shares the story behind the latest assessment development at Cambridge Insight.

-When CEM was first founded in 1983, our guiding principle was to improve teaching and learning for all children and young people.
+When our organisation was first founded in 1983, our guiding principle was to improve teaching and learning for all children and young people.

 And we are as excited by it as we were 40 years ago.